jsevenheck/cap-typescript/README.md

 You can override it without changing your main environment by setting `LOCAL_EMPLOYEE_EXPORT_API_KEY`.
 In production you must bind the Credential Store or set `EMPLOYEE_EXPORT_API_KEY` explicitly.

+### Rate limiting backend (in-memory vs. distributed)

+The built-in rate limiter defaults to an in-memory store for local development and automated tests.
+For multi-instance deployments (e.g., BTP), configure a shared cache such as Redis or SAP Cache as follows:

+- Set `RATE_LIMIT_BACKEND=redis`.
+- Provide the cache endpoint via `RATE_LIMIT_REDIS_URL` (or `REDIS_URL`).
+- Optionally set `RATE_LIMIT_NAMESPACE` to avoid key collisions across applications and `RATE_LIMIT_MAX_KEYS` to cap distinct keys.
+- If the backend is unavailable, the limiter logs a warning and falls back to the in-memory store so startup is not blocked.
+- Advanced deployments can supply a custom store implementation through the middleware configuration when bootstrapping the Express app.

 ## 🎯 Key Features

 - **Client Management** - Manage multiple company clients